 Poor choice of headline.
 Your headline is the most crucial element of your news release.
 If it’s not attention-grabbing, no one will read it.
 When writing a headline, remember:

-- Use the active voice and summarize why this information you’re sharing is important
+- Use the active voice and summarize why the information you’re sharing is important

 - Use a provocative piece of data